Recording cw-EPR spectra¶

 One problem with recording multiple scans can be that many spectrometers average the scans immediately, not saving the individual scans.
 This is fine as long as everything goes smooth.
 However, having personal experience with an environment where you frequently obtain random noise from unknown sources resulting in narrow spikes in your spectra, we strongly recommend saving each scan individually wherever possible.

-Some spectrometers do this per se, with others, such as Bruker spectrometers, you can usually perform “field delay” measurements, a paraphrase for an experiment where you repeatedly perform a convential field sweep experiment, but save the results as individual rows of a two-dimensional dataset.
+Some spectrometers do this per se, with others, such as Bruker spectrometers, you can usually perform “field delay” measurements and set the delay to a very short time.
+A “field delay” measurement is kind of a kinetic experiment where you repeatedly perform a convential field sweep experiment and save the results as individual rows of a two-dimensional dataset.
 In this case, all information regarding other parameters of the setup, such as the microwave frequency, that may change during the measurement, are nevertheless lost.

 Of course, having recorded 2D datasets instead of the usual 1D datasets makes it less convenient to look at the data, as you first need to average over the second dimension.
-However, given a software package like cwEPR, this should be easy to deal with.
+However, given a software package like cwepr, this can pretty easily be dealt with.